EvAvKein/hive_libft_plus/README.md

 This repository is a combination of my [libft](https://github.com/EvAvKein/libft), [ft_printf](https://github.com/EvAvKein/ft_printf), and [get_next_line](https://github.com/EvAvKein/get_next_line), with the following upgrades:
 - `ft_printf` is now `ft_dprintf`:
-	-  Replicating `dprintf` instead of `printf`, it now accepts a parameter for the print destination (instead of always using STDIN)
+	-  Replicates `dprintf` instead of `printf`, receiving an extra parameter for the print destination (instead of always using STDIN)
 - `get_next_line` is now `set_next_line`:
-	- Provides the new line via a new parameter (pointer), and now the return value indicates whether there was a read error
+	- Provides the new line via a new parameter (pointer), and returns a boolean for whether the `read()` was successful
 	- Assigns default `FILE_CAPACITY` to `FOPEN_MAX` if available

 We're allowed to use this combined (and optionally upgraded) libft in any project marked as "Libft authorized"!